-Richard Sherman says relationship with Russell Wilson is ‘fantastic’ while Michael Bennett calls him perfect
+‘It’s like a family’: Richard Sherman, Michael Bennett dispute report of friction with Russell Wilson in Seahawks’ locker room

 “I like Russell Wilson,’’ Bennett said.
 “I’ve always liked Russell Wilson.
 I think Russell Wilson is a phenomenal human being, not just as an athlete but as a leader in the community.
 The issues that he is dealing with, the things that he does, how he carries himself, the professional that he is, how he does everything for the organization, how he has played through injuries and just him as a man, I think Russell Wilson is the perfect quarterback our team.
 He’s the perfect leader.
 I think everybody on our team sees that.’’

-Bennett then reiterated what Sherman said, that quarterbacks are inevitably treated somewhat differently due to the importance of their position.
+Bennett reiterated what Sherman said, that quarterbacks are inevitably treated somewhat differently due to the importance of their position.

 “I think the media wants to build a story around why Russell gets more attention,’’ he said.
-“When I was the quarterback in the seventh grade, sixth grade, I used to get more Lunchables than everybody, I got more jelly beans than everybody because I was the quarterback.
+“When I was the quarterback in the seventh grade, sixth grade, I used to get more Lunchables than everybody.
+I got more jelly beans than everybody because I was the quarterback.
 That’s just how things go.
-Quarterbacks are seen and they are the organization.
+Quarterbacks are seen, and they are the organization.
 If you look at any team in the NFL if there is a defensive player that is the face or your organization you are not winning the Super Bowl — that’s the fact.
 Any team that has a great quarterback and the quarterback is the face of the organization, that is a playoff team.
 You can’t show me any different.
 So I think everything he gets he deserves.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.